dstanesc/FluidPatterns/apps/assembly-authoring-tracked/README.md

 - Once initialized, any MV be updated incrementally (only).
 Refreshing full tree data is suboptimal and therefore not desired.
 - The solution has to provide a way to preserve all changes associated with multiple ST containers for a long and deterministic time window.
 - FR high-availability should be sufficient to guarantee the overall availability and zero data loss, including multiple materialized views
 - Guaranteed eventual consistency.
-It is expected that MVs can go offline for longer (eg. deserialization bugs or upgrade procedures) or shorther (eg. kubernetes restarts) time frames.
+It is expected that MVs can go offline for longer (eg. deserialization bugs or upgrade procedures) or shorter (eg. kubernetes restarts) time frames.
 When returning online, they should catch-up efficiently.
 - The granularity of the changes stored with the change log should be configurable, for instance to match custom data revising policies
 - The emerging system should be fully auditable, for instance able to observe runtime operations, queries or results from production systems